vprocopan/blog/about.markdown

 permalink: /about/
 ---

-I am a DevOps Engineer with 12 years of experience, currently employed in Chisinau, Moldova
+I am a DevOps Engineer (3 years officially) with 12 years of experience in IT, currently employed in Chisinau, Moldova

 ---